jimbojsb/rapid/README.md

 ```

 ## Composing and routing middleware
-Middleware is evaluated top-to-bottom as defined in your application
+Middleware is evaluated top-to-bottom as defined in your application bootstrapping.
-bootstrapping.
-Middleware may be applied to every request or applied
-using traditional routing methods that are evaluated against an instance
+Middleware may be applied to every request or applied using traditional routing methods that are evaluated against an instance of `\Psr\HttpMessage\ServerRequestInterface`.
-of `\Psr\HttpMessage\ServerRequestInterface`; All middlewares will be
-checked against each request, and multiple matches are permitted and
+All middlewares will be checked against each request, and multiple matches are permitted and encouraged.
-encouraged.

 **Apply a middleware to every request**
 ```php